rs-kellogg/krs-KLCworkflow-cookbook/_sources/copilot.md

 2. Sign in to your Github account on VS Code.
 3. Configure the extension settings to your preference, most importantly choose the model to use.

+To get the [Github Copilot Pro Plan](https://github.com/features/copilot/plans?cft=copilot_li.features_copilot) through Kellogg, send an email request to rs@kellogg.northwestern.edu to get added to the Kellogg Github organization.
+Availalble to stafff, students, and faculty.

 ## Copilot Uses

 ![Github Copilot Uses](./images/github-copilot-uses.png)